HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 **Recommended configuration:**

-Refer to [Hardware Config Recommendation](hardware-config-recommendation.md) document for hardware environment configuration.
+Refer to the [Hardware Config Recommendation](hardware-config-recommendation.md) document for hardware environment configuration.

-Refer to [Cluster Environment Requirement](cluster-environment-requirement) document for cluster running environment configuration requirements and recommendation.
+Refer to the [Cluster Environment Requirement](cluster-environment-requirement.md) document for cluster running environment configuration requirements and recommendation.

 ## Deployment

-Deployment of HotDB Server cluster could be either manually installed offline, or automatically installed via "Cluster Deployment" or [Single Component Deployment](#Single%20Component%20Deployment) on the management platform.
+Deployment of HotDB Server cluster could be either manually installed offline, or automatically installed via "Cluster Deployment" or [Single Component Deployment](#single-component-deployment) on the management platform.

 ### Manual deployment